The best way to stop your inner critic – name it, shame it and leave yourself a voice message

 Naming your inner critic is a well-known therapeutic technique for those dealing with this type of problem.
 If you’re anything like me, you might find yourself having to put up with these kinds of remarks: “You are SO selfish.
 Why would you say something like that?” or “Stop trying to be something you’re not.
 Everyone can see through you.
 They’ll find out how awful you are sooner or later anyway” or “Well done for screwing that up again.
 How typical of you.”

 Sound familiar?
 Most people have a version of Evil Edwina in their heads.
 Most people think it IS them – an inside voice that’s talking to them.
-But, as I discovered from a Mindfulness expert, this voice is not mine.
+But, as I discovered while training to be a Mindfulness teacher, this voice is not mine.
 It’s someone else’s from my past.
 And by naming it I was able to start distancing myself from it.
 Because, as studies have shown, we are more likely to accept bullying and unkind remarks from ourselves than we are from other people.
 If anyone talked to me the way I let my inner critic talk to me, the first thing I would say is: “Oi you!
 How dare you talk to me like that!”
 By naming my critic Edwina, I am taking that first step away from that critical voice and telling it to back the hell off.

 Related article: Mindfulness mentor Ruby Wax explains how to be Mindful